-(A) For the two riding days, at a minimum, you must wear long jeans, a long sleeved shirt or jacket, full-fingered gloves, eye protection, and boots that cover your ankles.
+(A) For the two riding days, at a minimum, you must wear a DOT approved helmet, long jeans, a long sleeved shirt or jacket, full-fingered gloves, eye protection, and boots that cover your ankles.
 (Loaner helmets available.)

 (Q) Do I need a buy any books?

 (A) No , We will supply a handbook to you.
 If you would like to read through it ahead of time, click HERE.

 (A) We supply the motorcycles and have a great selection of different types and sizes.

 (Q) I am very short; do you have a bike for me?

 (A) Yes, in almost all cases, we have a proper bike.
 If you are VERY short, phone 518 562-8675 to discuss.